 Always use Honda Genuine Parts or their equivalents to ensure reliability and safety.
 When ordering colored components, specify the model name, color, and code mentioned on the color label.

-The color label is attached to the left side of the frame.
-To check the color label, remove the rear seat. ₹ P. 82
+The color label is attached to the rear fender under the rear seat. ▶ P. 81